decoy31/StopWatch/README.md

 ##Chaining

-Optionally, in the [Example section](#example) you could combine the "watch.stop" function call with the "console.log" statement by chaining the "getMilliseconds" function call after the "watch.stop" function call and still get the same result like so:
+Chaining can be used for any of the StopWatch method calls which return the current StopWatch instance.
+For instance, in the [Example section](#example) you could combine the "watch.stop" function call with the "console.log" statement by chaining the "getMilliseconds" function call after the "watch.stop" function call and still get the same result like so: